Film: Cat Ballou

 - Drunken Master: Kid Shelleen shakes too much with the DTs when he is sober to hit anything, and when he's drunk he staggers and stumbles so much he can hardly hold a gun.
 But for a short time, after he's had a few drinks, but before he gets drunk, he is again the deadly accurate, fast shooting gunfighter he used to be.
 Unfortunately this time only lasts for a few minutes.

 - Eye Patch Of Power: Parodied by Strawn's tin nose.
-Also used for a "I'd be more afraid of the guy who gave him that scar" Shout-Out to the Seven Samurai & Magnificent Seven
+Also used for a "I'd be more afraid of the guy who gave him that scar" Shout-Out to the Seven Samurai & The Magnificent Seven Samurai.

 - Greek Chorus: Stubby Kaye and Nat King Cole serve as one.